reddio-com/doc/docs/guide/getting-started/mint-nfts-with-api-calls-on-layer-2.md

 - **Name**: A name for your token.
 - **Description**: A brief description or overview of your token.
 - **Media**: An image to represent this token.
+- **Additional Key-Value**: Metadata other than name,description, media.
+[Check here](/guide/getting-started/set-up-metadata-for-your-nfts) to learn more.

 ### Steps: